 In some situations, it’s possible to get your income verified through a third party who has reasonable knowledge of your situation, such as a co-worker, a landlord or even a neighbor.
 You’ll have to provide the person verifying your income with written permission to check, but this can be a helpful alternative if you don’t have anything else to show.
 It can also be helpful as backup proof when combined with another method.

-If you do work for other people or businesses, they must provide you with a 1099 form at the end of each year, showing the total amount they paid you for the year if it was over $600.
+If you are self-employed or an independent contractor who does work for other people or businesses, they must provide you with a 1099 form at the end of each year, showing the total amount they paid you for the year if it was over $600.
 Many self-employed individuals receive multiple 1099s each year.
 To prove your income for a given year, collect and present all of your 1099 forms.
 If you don’t have a 1099, show your most recent income tax filing; this is commonly accepted as proof of income for the past year.

 Keep Those Invoices